eska5/GitHub-Api/README.md

 ```
 10.   # Authorization token needed to proceed
 11.   header = {'Authorization': 'token %s' % "<PLACE FOR GITHUB AUTHENTICATION TOKEN>"}
-12.

 ```

 In order to start this application apiHandler.py has to be started.
 This application will start flask server hosted on `localhost:5000`.

 When apiHandler.py is running two types of requests are available:
-1. On url: `localhost:5000/GitHubApi/User/{user}`.
+1. Url: `localhost:5000/GitHubApi/User/{user}`.
 Information in JSON format about GitHub user will be provied.
 Fields with pieces of information such as:
   - GitHub Bio
   - List of languages used in repositories {language name: bytes of code}
   - GitHub Login
   - GitHub Name
-2. On url: `localhost:5000/GitHubApi/Repositories/{user}`.
+2. Url: `localhost:5000/GitHubApi/Repositories/{user}`.
 Information in JSON format about GitHub user repositories will be provided.__
 Fields with pieces of information such as:
   - GitHub Repository Name
   - List of languages used in repository {language name: bytes of code}